Castleknock has plenty of bang for electoral buck

 Being an incumbent is always an advantage for a candidate to have heading into re-election, and Conroy and Shovlin appear to be well set for re-election.

-Ted Leddy will also be running for Fine Gael, with Leo Varadkar’s party looking to return two candidates once again in Castleknock.
+Ted Leddy will also be running for Fine Gael, with Fine Gael looking to return two candidates once again in Castleknock.

 Leddy will be looking to secure a 3rd consecutive term on Fingal County Council.

-Fianna Fáil have selected the incumbent Howard Mahony to run again, and it is worth noting that Castleknock is something of a stronghold for Fianna Fáil.
+Fianna Fáil has selected the incumbent Howard Mahony to run again, and it is worth noting that Castleknock is something of a stronghold for Fianna Fáil.

 The party has gotten their candidate elected without fail since 1985, so it would be a major upset if the party didn’t get their man elected again this June.

-Sinn Féin’s Natalie Treacy will now look to secure a term on Dublin City Council in Cabra-Glasnevin, with former Swords Councillor Phillip Lynam stepping in.
+Sinn Féin’s Natalie Treacy will now look to secure a term on Dublin City Council in Cabra-Glasnevin, with former Swords Councillor Phillip Lynam stepping in to run in her seat.

 The party attempted to run two candidates last time with Tracey seeing a reduced vote share and being reliant on transfers to get her over the line against the Aontú candidate.